 Meet JT (Another Success Story)

-JT is a 31 y/o mother of two from Australia who developed craniocervical instability after undergoing a high velocity chiropractic adjustment.
-During the adjustment she felt her neck snap with immediate onset of dizziness, brain fog and headache.
-In Australia she underwent a number of conservative treatments including rest, NSAID, oral medications, narcotics, physical therapy, and prolotherapy without significant or sustained results.
+JT is a 31 y/o mother of two from Australia who developed craniocervical instability after undergoing a high-velocity chiropractic adjustment.
+During the adjustment, she felt her neck snap with immediate onset of dizziness, brain fog, and headache.
+In Australia, she underwent a number of conservative treatments including rest, NSAID, oral medications, narcotics, physical therapy, and prolotherapy without significant or sustained results.
 Her past medical history was significant for hypermobility.
 She and her family were dramatically impacted.
-Prior to the injury she was a full time student with honor working part time.
-After the injury she was not able to continue with her studies or work.
-She traveled to the Centeno-Schultz Clinic in late 2019 where she presented with a 2 year history of neck pain which was constant, 7/10 in severity, localized in the upper neck with radiations into the back of her head as well as down between her shoulder blades.
-Her neck pain was accompanied with dizziness, brain fog, fatigue and headaches.
+Prior to the injury, she was a full-time student with honor working part-time.
+After the injury, she was not able to continue with her studies or work.
+She traveled to the Centeno-Schultz Clinic in late 2019 where she presented with a 2-year history of neck pain which was constant, 7/10 in severity, localized in the upper neck with radiations into the back of her head as well down between her shoulder blades.
+Her neck pain was accompanied by dizziness, brain fog, fatigue, and headaches.
 After establishing the diagnosis of craniocervical instability JT declined surgery and opted to use her own stem cells with the PICL procedure.
 The results have been dramatic.
 Please listen to JT in the video below.

 Craniocervical instability (CCI) is a medical condition in which the strong ligaments that connect and stabilize the head and neck are loose.